Back

 export function useUsers() {

-throw new Error('No user service bound to the container');
+throw new Error('No database bound to the container');

 }